 These seven gifts help us as we navigate the high and low points of life.
 They help us as we strive to be more like Christ, and they help us strengthen our relationship with Him.
 That is why we must practice them every day, and it’s why we must allow our children to see that we are using them to live and walk with Christ.
 This takes daily determination, steadfastness, love, and devotion.

-The Culture of Life Studies Program—American Life League’s pre-k-12 Catholic, pro-life education program—has a new downloadable daily Lenten reflection book that focuses on the gifts of the Holy Spirit and on how you can use these gifts to strengthen the faith of those in your family and to instill that moral courage we all so desperately need today.
+The Culture of Life Studies Program—American Life League’s pre-k-12 Catholic, pro-life education program—is offering a downloadable daily Lenten reflection book that focuses on the gifts of the Holy Spirit and on how you can use these gifts to strengthen the faith of those in your family and to instill that moral courage we all so desperately need today.

 Each day’s entry begins with a Bible verse that discusses one of the gifts of the Holy Spirit.
 It then offers a brief reflection of this verse.
-After that, there is a short biography of the saint of the day and an explanation of how that saint used the gifts of the Holy Spirit to build a culture of life in his/her life.
+After that, there is a short biography of a saint and an explanation of how that saint used one of the gifts of the Holy Spirit to build a culture of life in his/her life.
 Following the biography, there are suggestions for how you can use this saint’s example to build a culture of life in your own home or community.
 Each day then ends with the suggestion for a short activity that you can partake in as a family to further your understanding or knowledge of Church history or teaching.
-This activity will typically involve an extra five to 10 minutes.

 Each day’s reflection is meant to be read aloud as a family, though anyone can read the reflections and do the activity individually.